jonnyhuck/Paper2GIS/README.md

 * Implement better support for layouts of different sizes and resolutions, including landscape layouts
 * Implement batch processing for extraction
 * Improved output cleaning for GeoTiff outputs (so that it is the same as for the Shapefile outputs)
-* The ability to add an artificial frame to pictures of layouts that are too close to the edge of the photograph (including automated version where low number of matches are detected)
+* Automated version of the frame function where low number of matches are detected
 * Built in handling for HEIC files (from iPhones)

 #### Lower Priority: